 The Woodington Award is intended to honor those individuals who personify the highest level of professionalism and Dedication to the Measurement community.
 Do you know such an individual?
 Someone whom consistently demonstrates dedication, unquestioned competence and commitment?
 Has this individual demonstrated noteworthy professional achievements that have warranted national and or international recognition?

 The Woodington Award since its 1978 inception has been an annual award under the aegis of the Measurement Science Conference.
 Awarded by the Conference, we welcome you to submit any candidates for consideration to the Measurement Science Conference organizing committee.
-Please forward your recommendation for the 2017 MSC Woodington Award to Glen Broderick at email@example.com.
+Please forward your recommendation for the 2018 MSC Woodington Award to Chuck Ellis at email@example.com.